 Our teaching methods allow us to improvise and adapt each session to your ability.
 We integrate an eclectic choice of invigorating and calming music to complement the different stages of each session.
 Class sizes are capped to ensure you have adequate space to move.
 Each session finishes with a 10-minute period of relaxation.

 You’ll enjoy a friendly spontaneity and enthusiasm, coupled with a sense of belonging to something immensely good for your mind, body and soul.
 We like to share a sense of humour and encourage a down-to-earth attitude towards yoga.
-Our motto could easily be: “Take yoga seriously but never too seriously – it’s far too important for that”.

 We provide a community based yoga teaching service using our business skills, knowledge of, and experience in, yoga to achieve our purpose.
 To qualify as a social enterprise we meet the following criteria: